Azure/Connectors/docs/QUICKSTART.md

 Download extension .vsix from [Here](https://aka.ms/vscode-azcon-ext).
 Install the VS Code Extension following these short [instructions to install an extension from a VSIX](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix)

 ## Install a connectors SDK
-You can explore all currently available connector SDK's [on this repo itself](https://github.com/Azure/Connectors/packages).
+You can explore all currently available connector SDK's [on this repo itself](sdk/README.md).
 Note that we have not generated SDK's for all connectors while we are in private preview.
 Please file or upvote an issue to see your favorite connector.

 For more information on the connector Actions that are available, see the [Connectors reference documentation](https://docs.microsoft.com/connectors/connector-reference/).
-You can also explore [in depth how-to guides for some connectors like Bing Search](https://docs.microsoft.com/en-us/azure/connectors/connectors-create-api-bingsearch
+You can also explore [in depth how-to guides for some connectors like Microsoft Teams Search](https://docs.microsoft.com/en-us/connectors/teams/
 ).

 ### Set up authentication to Azure GitHub package registry

 **You will need to perform a one-time setup to store the Azure GitHub package registry as source.** This is only a requirement while we are in private preview.

 <details><summary>JavaScript / TypeScript npm instructions</summary>